Becoming a Nurse Practitioner vs. a Doctor: What Are the Differences?

 When deciding between the two careers, some key factors to consider include the type of degree required, total clinical hours, and the length of time it takes to complete the program.

-Doctors are required to complete a doctoral program in medicine and NPs must complete a master of science in nursing (MSN).
-The time it takes to complete these programs also differs significantly.
-Doctors spend approximately twice the amount of time completing their program than NPs for an MSN degree.
+Doctors are required to complete a professional doctoral program in medicine and NPs must complete a master of science in nursing (MSN).
+The time it takes to complete these programs also differs.
+Doctors spend around twice the amount of time completing their program than NPs for an MSN degree.
 These differences often guide learners to one position or the other.

 Education Time Line

-While both positions require an undergraduate degree, NPs move into a master's program, while doctors enroll in a doctoral program.
-Both positions require an entrance exam as part of the application process for graduate or medical schools.
+While both positions require an undergraduate degree, NPs move into a master's program, while doctors enroll in a professional doctoral program.
+Aspiring NPs must hold an RN license by passing the National Council Licensure Exam for RNs (NCLEX-RN).
+Medical schools will require the Medical College Admission Test (MCAT).
 Before practicing, passing a licensure exam is also required for both.

 Doctor (M.D. or D.O.)